fotism23/ciscal-compiler/README.md

 ` $make [options] `

   Options:
-    run-def       Runs the compiler with default parameters. run           Runs the compiler with custom parameters. clean         Removes all the unnecessary files from previous runs. help          Shows Usage
+    run-def       Runs the compiler with default parameters.\n run           Runs the compiler with custom parameters.\n clean         Removes all the unnecessary files from previous runs.\n help          Shows Usage

 # Usage